hychn/hychn.github.io/md/A.study_guide.md

 ## Need to make sure I am thinking through the thing I read
 * I can do this by closing the book and recalling it in my memory

-## Dont muck your way through thought.
-It is form

 ## Why did I get stuck in this area for some time?
 * I think it was fine, the progression of ideas to prove this